pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 **Configure Primary Node**

-First, login to the primary node (3.142.184.72) via SSH.
-As a Postgres user, the default user is created with every new PostgreSQL installation.
+SSH to the primary node(3.142.184.72) and follow the steps below to make configuration changes.

 ```console
 ssh ubuntu@{{ primary_node_ip }}